 My voice rings out like thunder, illuminating all four quadrants and the whole earth, and in the midst of thunder and lightning, humanity is struck down.
 No man has ever stayed firm in the midst of thunder and lightning: Most men are terrified out of their wits at the coming of My light and know not what to do.
 When a faint glimmer of light begins to show in the East, many people, moved by this tenuous luminescence, are instantaneously roused from their illusions.
 Yet no one has ever realized that the day has come when My light descends upon the earth.
 The great majority of men are dumbstruck by the sudden advent of the light; some of them, with a gaze of curious fascination, observe the light’s movements and from what direction it is approaching; or some stand at the ready as they face the light, that they might more clearly understand the source whence the light comes.
 Be this as it may, has anyone ever discovered how precious is the light of today?
 Has anyone ever awakened to the uniqueness of the light?
 The great majority of men are merely bewildered; they are wounded in the eyes and cast down into the mud by the light.
 One could say that, under this nebulous light, the earth lies blanketed under chaos, making an unbearably sorry sight that, examined closely, assails one with an overwhelming melancholy.
-From this one gathers that, when the light is at its strongest, the state of the earth will be such that it cannot allow mankind to stand up before Me.
+From this one gathers that, when the light is at its strongest, the state of the earth will be such that it cannot allow mankind to stand before Me.
 Humanity lies in the radiance of the light; again, humanity lies in the salvation of the light but at the same time also under the wounds inflicted by the light: Is there anyone who does not lie under the light’s killing blows?
 Is there anyone who can escape the burning of the light?
-I have walked all over the face of the earth, strewing with My hands the seeds of My Spirit, so that all humanity upon the earth will on this account be moved by Me.
-From heaven’s highest height, I look down upon the whole earth, watching the grotesque and fantastic phenomena of the creatures on earth.
+I have walked all over the universe, strewing with My hands the seeds of My Spirit, and fantastic phenomena of the creatures on earth.
 The surface of the ocean seems to be suffering the shock of an earthquake: Seabirds fly this way and that, looking for fish to swallow up.
 Meanwhile, this is completely unknown at the bottom of the sea, which the surface conditions are utterly unable to rouse into consciousness, because the ocean’s bottom is as serene as the third heaven: Here living things great and small coexist in harmony, never once engaging in “conflicts of mouth and tongue.”
 Among the myriad bizarre and whimsical phenomena, humanity is the one that finds it most difficult to please Me.
 This is because the position I have given man is too high, and so his ambition is too great, and in his eyes there is always a measure of rebelliousness.
 Within My discipline of man, within My judgment of him, there has been much that is painstaking, much that is compassionate, but of these things mankind has not the least inkling.
 I have never treated any human being harshly: I have only, when mankind has been disobedient, administered suitable corrections, and only, when mankind has been weak, proffered suitable help.
 But, when humanity keeps aloof from Me and moreover makes use of Satan’s deceitful stratagems to rebel against Me, I will forthwith exterminate mankind, leaving men no chance to make a grand display of their skills in front of Me, so that they will no longer be able to swagger about with pomp and circumstance, bullying others, upon the face of the earth.

 I wield My authority upon the earth, unfolding My work in its entirety.
 All that is in My work is reflected upon the face of the earth; mankind has never, on earth, been able to grasp My movements in heaven, nor to ponder exhaustively the orbits and trajectories of My Spirit.
 The vast majority of human beings only grasp the minutiae that lie outside the spirit, without being able to comprehend the actual state of the spirit.
 The demands that I make of humanity do not issue from the vague I that am in heaven, or from the imponderable I that am on the earth: I make suitable demands according to the stature of man on earth.
 I have never put anyone in difficulties, nor have I ever asked anyone to “squeeze out his blood” for My pleasure: Could it be that My demands are limited only to these conditions?
 Of the myriad creatures on earth, which one does not submit to the dispositions of the words in My mouth?
 Which of these creatures, coming before Me, is not completely incinerated through My words and My burning fire?
 Which of these creatures dares to strut about in proud exultation in front of Me?
 Which of these creatures does not bow down before Me?
 Am I the God that merely imposes silence on creation?
 Of the myriad things in creation, I choose those that satisfy My intention; of the myriad human beings in mankind, I choose those who care for My heart.
 I choose the best of all the stars, thereby adding a faint gleam of light to My kingdom.
 I go walking upon the earth, dispersing My fragrance everywhere, and in every place I leave behind My form.
 Each and every place reverberates with the sound of My voice.
 People everywhere linger nostalgically over the beauteous scenes of yesterday, for all humanity is remembering the past …